-I’m the girl who is only okay with a non-chocolate dessert (for Valentine’s Day, or otherwise), when it’s super creamy, rich and delicately flavored with seasonal fruit.
-Specific enough?
+I’m the one who’s only okay with a non-chocolate dessert (for Valentine’s Day, or otherwise), when it’s super creamy, rich and delicately flavored with seasonal fruit.

 And the inspiration for this recipe came from my recent desire to marinate blood orange segments in champagne.
 I just knew it would be beautiful and delicious.